Invogue01/Portfolio/README.md

 ```
 Portfolio of work samples built using React
 Please NOTE this website is subject to change as more work samples will be added in the future.
-Please also view on Mobile device.
+Please also view it on a Mobile device.
 ```